cacilhas/montegasppa/docs/2021/05/scales-i-love.md

 Everything you do with the Ionian mode, you can do with this scale, plus the tonic’s dominant chord (⁷).

-The trick is avoid the leading degree, always preferring the subtonic, leaving the leading only to the termination to gain gravity in the end.
+The trick is avoid the leading degree, always preferring the subtonic, leaving the leading only for termination to gain gravity in the end.

 Its tonal and modal functions are granted by the same Mixolydian structure: